 - Keep windows closed and set the air conditioner to use recirculated air if you are allergic to pollen.

 Asthma Prevention in Hotels and While Travelling

-For asthma prevention when you have allergies during travel, use the following suggestions:
+For allergic asthma prevention when you travel, use the following suggestions:

 - Pack your asthma drugs with you in your carry-on bag.

 - Bring an extra bronchodilator and asthma inhaler in case you need them.